Archaeologists have uncovered evidence that the Qatar Peninsula, jutting north into the Persian Gulf

 , Ottomans and Portuguese

-, as well as by a long series of nomadic Arab tribes.
+, plus a long series of nomadic Arab tribes.

-In 1777 the Persians took control of Qatar prompting many merchants and families to migrate to Zubarah, which was a town founded by the Bani Utbah tribe in 1732.
-Zubarah ultimately became an important center for trade, and thrived with the pearling of the Persian Gulf
+In 1777, the Persians took control of Qatar prompting many merchants and families to migrate to Zubarah, a town founded by the Bani Utbah tribe in 1732.
+Zubarah ultimately became an important center for trade, and thrived with the pearling in the Persian Gulf

 , the Omanis